 Shada (SHA dah) is an Ojibway word for “Pelican”.
-The Shada is moving into it’s 26th year of being one of the largest and longest running 3 on 3 tournaments in the tri-state region.
+The Shada is one of the largest and longest running 3 on 3 tournaments in the tri-state region.

-Pelican Rapids provides an excellent location for this early summer tournament as it is the gateway to the Western-Central lakes of Minnesota.
+Pelican Rapids provides an excellent location for this tournament as it is the gateway to the Western-Central lakes of Minnesota.

 The Shada remains a popular tournament because it provides a fun and competitive basketball experience for those that participate.
 Over 1,200 players have participated in each of the last three years in 20 different divisions from 3rd grade to Vasity divisions as well as post-high school and college divisions.